 - 3/4 cup apricot preserves

-- Marzipan roses, for decoration (optional, see note)
+- Marzipan roses, for decoration (optional; see instructions below the recipe)

 - Make the cake

 - 1. Preheat the oven to 350°F (175°C).
 Butter three 8-inch round cake pans.
-Line the bottom of each pan with a round of parchment or waxed paper and butter the paper.
+Line the bottom of each pan with a round of parchment or waxed paper cut to to fit and butter the paper.

-- 2. Spread out the pistachios in a baking pan and toast in the oven for 7 to 10 minutes, or until lightly colored.
-Transfer to a dish and let cool completely.
-Finely chop the pistachios and set 1/4 cup aside for decoration.
+- 2. Spread the pistachios on a rimmed baking sheet and slide it in the oven for 7 to 10 minutes, or until lightly colored.
+Transfer the pistachios to a plate and let cool completely.
+Finely chop the pistachios.
+Set 1/4 cup aside for sprinkling.

-- 5. Raise the speed to medium and beat until light and fluffy, 2 to 3 minutes.
+- 4. Increase the speed to medium and beat until light and fluffy, 2 to 3 minutes.
 Add the beaten eggs in 2 or 3 additions, scraping down the sides of the bowl well and mixing only long enough to blend after each addition.
-Divide the batter among the 3 prepared pans.
+Divide the batter evenly among the 3 prepared pans, smoothing the surface with a spatula.

-- 6. Bake for about 25 minutes, or until a cake tester or wooden toothpick inserted in the center comes out clean.
-Allow the layers to cool in the pans for 10 minutes.
-Turn out onto wire racks, carefully peel off the paper liners, and let cool completely.
+- 5. Bake for about 25 minutes, or until a cake tester or wooden toothpick inserted in the center comes out clean.
+Let the cakes cool in the pans for 10 minutes.
+Turn the cakes out onto wire racks, carefully peel off the paper liners, and let them cool completely.

 - Make the marzipan

-- 7. Crumble the almond paste into a large mixing bowl.
-Use an electric mixer on low speed to soften the almond paste.
+- 6. Crumble the almond paste into the bowl of a stand mixer.
+Turn the mixer on low speed to soften the almond paste.
 Add the confectioners’ sugar and corn syrup and beat until smooth.
-Wrap well in plastic so it doesn’t dry out, and allow to rest at room temperature for 1 to 2 hours before rolling out.
+Wrap well in plastic so it doesn’t dry out and let rest at room temperature for 1 to 2 hours before rolling out.

 - Make the dark ganache glaze

-- 8. Chop the chocolate coarsely and put it in a heatproof bowl.
-Bring the cream to a bare simmer.
-Pour the hot cream over the chocolate and let stand for 5 minutes.
+- 7. Chop the chocolate coarsely and put it in a heatproof bowl.
+In a small saucepan, bring the cream to a bare simmer.
+Pour the hot cream over the chocolate and let it stand for 5 minutes.
 Whisk until smooth and use the glaze soon after making so that it doesn’t set.

 - Assemble the cake

-- 9. Roll out a third of the marzipan on a work surface dusted with a little confectioners’ sugar to about 1/8-inch thickness.
+- 8. Roll out 1/3 of the marzipan on a work surface lightly dusted with confectioners’ sugar to about 1/8 inch thickness.

-- 10. Set one of the cake pans upside down on the marzipan and trim around it with a small knife to make an 8-inch round.
-Repeat two more times with the remaining marzipan.
-Save all your scraps to make roses for decoration, if you like.
+- 9. Place an empty cake pan upside down on the marzipan and trim around it with a small knife to make an 8-inch round.
+Repeat 2 more times with the remaining marzipan.
+Save all your scraps to make marzipan roses for decoration, if you like.
+(See instructions below the recipe.)

-- 11. Place one cake layer on a cake board, flat side up.
-Spread 1/4 cup of the preserves evenly over the top, leaving a 1/4-inch margin all around.
-Place one marzipan round on top of the preserves and spread 1/3 cup of the Dark Ganache Glaze over the marzipan so that it completely covers the surface.
-Repeat with the second cake layer, adding more preserves, another round of marzipan, and more ganache glaze.
-Top the cake with the third layer.
+- 10. Place a cake layer on a cake board or cake stand, flat side up.
+Spread 1/4 cup preserves evenly over the top, leaving a 1/4-inch plain border all around.
+Place 1 marzipan round on top of the preserves and spread 1/3 cup dark ganache glaze over the marzipan so that it completely covers the surface.
+Repeat with the second cake layer, adding more preserves, another round of marzipan, and more dark chocolate ganache glaze.
+Top with the third cake layer.
 Spread the last of the apricot preserves over the top of the cake and cover it with the last round of marzipan.

-- 12. Place the cake on a wire cooling rack that is nesting in a baking pan.
+- 11. Place the cake on a wire cooling rack nestled in a baking pan.
 Pour the remaining ganache glaze over the cake, in several additions, spreading to coat the top and sides.
 Allow the ganache to set.
 Garnish the cake with the reserved chopped toasted pistachio nuts and a single marzipan rose or several smaller roses.

-- First, tint the marzipan, if desired, by kneading in a tiny amount of paste food coloring, dabbing just a small bit onto the marzipan with the tip of a toothpick.
-Flatten the tinted marzipan into a disk and roll out on a work surface dusted with confectioners’ sugar or between 2 sheets of waxed paper to a sheet 1/8 inch thick.
+- First, tint the marzipan, if desired, by kneading in a tiny amount paste food coloring, dabbing just a small bit of paste onto the marzipan with the tip of a toothpick.
+Flatten the tinted marzipan into a disk and roll out on a work surface dusted with confectioners’ sugar or between 2 sheets waxed paper to a sheet 1/8 inch thick.

 - With a 1 1/2-inch round cookie cutter, cut out 8 or 9 circles.
 Cover all the marzipan you are not using immediately with plastic wrap so it doesn’t dry out.